libxml-raku/LibXML-raku/doc/Element.md

         use LibXML::Attr::Map;
         my LibXML::Attr::Map $atts = $node.attributes();

-    This function returns an updatable map of attributes declarations assigned to the given node.
-See [LibXML::Attr::Map](LibXML::Attr::Map) for more details.

     Unlike the equivalent Perl 5 method, this method retrieves only LibXML::Attr nodes (not LibXML::Namespace).